Reconstruction of the Ranks of the Nonextremal Cards and of Ordered Sets with a Minmax Pair of Pseudo-Similar Points: Sets with Isomorphic Cards

 Finally, we summarize needed results from \cite{Schneighdec} in less opaque language.
 Recall that $x$ is a {\bf lower cover} of $y$ (and $y$ is an {\bf upper cover} of $x$) iff $x<y$ and there is no $z\in P$ such that $x<z<y$.

 \begin{lem} Let ${\cal D} _P =\langle [P\setminus \{ x\} ]:x\in P\rangle $ be the deck of an ordered set $P$.
 Then the following hold. \begin{enumerate} \item (See Theorem 3.5 of \cite{Schneighdec}.)
-For every $k\geq 0$, the deck of the isomorphism types of the neighborhoods of the points of rank $k$ in $P$ is reconstructible. \item (See Proposition 4.3 in \cite{Schneighdec}.)
-The deck of the isomorphism types of the ideals of $P$ is reconstructible. \item (See Proposition 4.15 of \cite{Schneighdec}.)
+For every $k\geq 0$, the deck of the unlabelled neighborhoods of the points of rank $k$ in $P$ is reconstructible. \item (See Proposition 4.3 in \cite{Schneighdec}.)
+The deck of the unlabelled ideals of $P$ is reconstructible. \item (See Proposition 4.15 of \cite{Schneighdec}.)
 The deck of maximal cards whose removed maximal element has a unique lower cover is reconstructible.

 \end{enumerate}

 \end{lem}